 Fluctuating hormones affect glucose levels.
 Diabetes increases risk of preeclampsia and eclampsia, pregnancy-induced hypertension, which can have serious health implications.
 Diabetic mothers may be more prone to vaginal and bladder infections, as well.
 Your baby may have a higher birth weight, potentially complicating delivery.
 You may need to be prepared for an early delivery.

 Schedule an appointment with your gynecology and obstetrics doctor BEFORE you become pregnant.
 The doctor may suggest an educational program or provide materials to help you understand how to control the condition during pregnancy.
 You will learn how to eat properly, and the doctor will monitor blood sugar carefully, making adjustments to your diabetes medication as needed.

 It is possible to have a full-term, healthy pregnancy with diabetes.
 Call Jenkins Obstetrics, Gynecology & Reproductive Medicine at 855 346 8610 to schedule an appointment with the high-risk pregnancy doctors trusted throughout Katy, TX – Drs.
-Jenkins, Falae, and Torres.
+Jenkins and Falae.